MagnetDB/python_magnetgmsh/README.md

 The following features are planned for future releases:

+- [ ] yaml file for MeshData to be derived from magnetgeo
+- [ ] MeshData store a dict of surface with associated lc
+- [ ] Add an order for Meshing, Use lc from dict to set mesh carac on box not using surface id (in case lc different from surface)
+- [ ] Add option to load mesh carac from yaml file
+- [ ] Make algo2d, algo3d choices enum
 - [ ] Add Screens support to MSite
 - [ ] Fix mesh generation in CLI (Axi only)
 - [ ] Fix 3D mesh in XAO format
-- [ ] Unify mesh interface between XAO and CLI
 - [ ] Create proper boundary conditions for Supra structures
-- [ ] Add Cracks plugin for Bitter cooling slits
 - [ ] Create Docker/Singularity image
+- [ ] Use Gmsh loading XAO feature starting from gmsh 4.14

 ## Development